JensRavens/jensravens.github.io/_posts/2015-06-09-how-to-train-your-monad.md

 ### 3. Commands are chainable.

-By using map and bind wie can chain functions and get a result (this is not yet working for async transforms - we'll do something about that in the next post).
+By using map and flatMap we can chain functions and get a result (this is not yet working for async transforms - we'll do something about that in the next post).
 By using generics we can be sure that only matching functions can be concatenated (this is actually an advancement over the unix implementation).